khulnasoft-lab/design.khulnasoft.com/contents/components/list.md

 ## Usage

 - A list must contain one or more list elements.
-- Arrange items in a logical way, for example, in alphabetical or numeric order, by use case, or preference.
+- Arrange items in a logical way.
+For example, in alphabetical or numeric order, or according to a specific use case.
+Lists can also sometimes be rearranged based on a users' preference if a [sort](/components/sorting) component is available.
 - Use a list to group a continuous set of text and images.
 For example, a list of members of a project.

 ## Types